Active Release Technique

 - Flex and HSA plans can all be used at our clinic for services.

-ABC is currently ‘in-network’ with Blue Cross Blue Shield (PPO) and Multiplan/PHCS affiliates.
+ABC is currently ‘in-network’ with Blue Cross Blue Shield (PPO).
 We are also ‘in-network’ with Medicare but this is a special case (see Medicare section below).
 We will make a copy of your card and collect any co-pay that is due.
 We will submit your claims and assist you in any way we reasonably can to help ensure that those claims are paid.
 Your insurance company may need you to supply certain information to them directly.
 It is your responsibility to comply with their requests.
 After hearing back from your insurance company, we will send you a statement if there is a balance that we are to collect.
 We strongly advise that you contact your insurance company to discuss your benefit coverage for chiropractic services (such as CPT code 98941) and physical medicine / physical therapy services (such as CPT 97110).
 Knowing your insurance benefits is your responsibility.
 Insurance coverage for these services varies greatly from plan to plan.
-We are always happy to help you in determining your coverage but ABC cannot be held responsible if ultimately the insurance does not pay for services or provides the clinic with false benefit information.
-Please be aware that some insurance plans may require pre-certification for chiropractic care so make sure you understand your plan’s benefits.
+We are always happy to help you with questions in determining your coverage but ABC cannot be held responsible if ultimately the insurance does not pay for services or provides false benefit information.
+Please be aware that some insurance plans may require pre-certification for chiropractic care.
+Make sure you understand your plan’s benefits before you come in for treatment.

 We are Out-of-Network with Aetna, Cigna, Humana, United Healthcare, and all other insurance companies, however, any of these companies may still re-reimburse you for your services at our clinic.
 You will need to contact your insurance company to see if they will reimburse you for visiting an out of network provider.
 We do not accept assignment from out-of-network insurance companies which means that you will be responsible for providing payment at the time of service and ABC can assist you by submitting these charges to your insurance company so they can reimburse you directly.
 ABC can send all claim forms directly to your out-of-network insurance on your behalf for free if your insurance company accepts electronic claim submission.
 Alternatively, ABC can provide a superbill with diagnosis and procedure codes directly to you for your own claim submission.
 This is the extent of the aid ABC can be expected to give in helping to bill any out-of-network insurance company.
 If you request that ABC spend any extra time or effort in the future, in any manner, to assist you in the reimbursement process other than submitting an electronic claim or providing you a superbill, an additional compensation must be paid by the patient to ABC.
 Compensation for the additional times spent are at the rate of $25 per hour.